andrejewski/paul/README.md

 # Paul

-Paul is utility belt of functions for working with tree data structures such as abstract syntax trees, binary trees, and other nested data structures.
+Paul is a library of functions for working with tree data structures such as abstract syntax trees, binary trees, and other nested data structures.

 ```bash
 npm install paul # hey, that rhymes